aazaff/startLearn.R/expertConcepts.md

 [1] 1
 ````

-It's as simple as that, though here is a great example from the Daily Show with Jon Stewart of someone who [does not understand](http://www.cc.com/video-clips/hzqmb9/the-daily-show-with-jon-stewart-large-hadron-collider) the difference between a  **possibility distribution** and a **probability**.
+Now you know more than [this guy on the Daily Show with Jon Stewart](http://www.cc.com/video-clips/hzqmb9/the-daily-show-with-jon-stewart-large-hadron-collider).
+You're winning.

 ## What is the purpose of statistics